ben-yeung/nft-vision-discord/README.md

 * **/find [collection-slug]**
   * Retrieve a summary of a collection.
   * Returns an embed containing total supply, owner count, royalties (OS royalty included), total volume, and floor price.
+* **/asset [collection-slug] [token-id]**
+  * Retrieve a specific asset from a collection.
+  * View the NFT's traits, last sold, current listing, highest bid, highest sale, and current owner.
 * **/eth [amount]**
   * Get current ETH to USD conversion with an option for custom amounts.
   * CoinGecko API see the "Debugging" section for more details.